MDX Syntax Available on nisshi.dev Blog

 nisshi.dev Custom Implementation

 Images can be enlarged by clicking.
-Uses react-medium-image-zoom.
+This uses react-medium-image-zoom.

 Figure (Image with Caption)